Breakfast (Super) Club1 of 12

 And while the X-Men have continuously welcomed teen heroes into their ranks, in the '80's, a new class of mutant heroes, appropriately called the New Mutants, were brought together at Xavier's School for Gifted Youngsters.

 While the original five may have paved the way, it's the New Mutants who solidified the tradition of new classes of mutants making up the school's roster every few years.
 And while the New Mutants originally lasted less than a decade before leaving the school to become X-Force, their legacy has remained, seeing many young mutant teams form under the banner of Xavier's school.

-A new volume of New Mutants will debut as part of "Dawn of X".
+A new volume of New Mutants is ongoing as part of "Dawn of X".

 Gen 136 of 12

 Wildstorm's Gen 13 is perhaps the epitome of the 1990's artist-driven title.
 Featuring five young heroes in their late teens, Gen 13 was sexy, super hip (well, 'Grunge' was very hip then), and substantially more open with its subject matter than the kind of teen hero books DC and Marvel were publishing at the time.